Friendly Fraud vs Hard Fraud in Car Insurance: The Risks and Penalties

 How do staged accidents (hard fraud) affect innocent drivers?

 Innocent drivers who are victims of staged accidents can face serious consequences even though they did nothing wrong.
-Their premiums may increase after filing a claim, and they may face liability disputes if the fraudster claims injuries.
-While they are not criminally liable, navigating a staged-accident claim can be time-consuming and stressful.
-Dashcam footage is one of the best defenses against being caught up in a staged accident scenario.
+Their premiums may increase after filing a claim, and they may face lengthy liability disputes if the fraudster claims injuries.
+The April 2025 federal Staged Accident Fraud Prevention Act (H.R.
+2662) — currently pending in committee — was introduced to address the growing danger of these schemes, which increasingly target commercial vehicles for multi-million dollar fraudulent claims.
+A dashcam is one of the best defenses against being implicated in a staged accident, as it provides objective evidence of what actually occurred.

 Does the garaging address I list on my policy really matter that much?

 Yes — significantly.
 Your garaging address is one of the key rating factors insurers use to set your premium, affecting theft risk, accident frequency, and weather exposure for your area.
-Listing a different address to pay lower rates is a form of soft fraud that insurers now actively detect using telematics data, license plate readers, and address verification tools.
-If discovered during a claim, your insurer can deny the claim and rescind the policy — meaning you were never actually covered.
+Listing a different address to pay lower rates is a form of address fraud that insurers now actively detect using telematics data, license plate readers scanning over 500 million plates per month, and address verification tools.
+If discovered during a claim, your insurer can deny the claim and rescind the policy entirely — meaning you were never actually covered.

 Compare Car Insurance Rates in Ohio